-Kibale Forest National Park is located in the West of the country, near the pleasant town of Fort Portal.
-It is a tropical rainforest of 795 km squared, and home to 13 primate species.
+Kibale is a tropical rainforest of 795 km squared and home to 13 primate species.

 Besides the opportunity to spot chimpanzees, there is plenty of other wildlife to be seen.
 The forest itself is a beautiful lush area where monkeys, birds, forest elephants, small antelopes and butterflies roam around.
 It's a unique experience to walk in a rainforest and sense that you are surrounded by life.